GREEN SHOOTS UPDATE – JULY 2014

 A decade on – Philips reports on the success of its EcoDesign philosophy

 In 2004, Philips embraced a new product development philosophy called ‘EcoDesign’ – intended to drive the long term sustainability of its product range through the design process.
-The aim is to create products which reduce costs, energy consumption and greenhouse emissions, focusing on six key areas of energy efficiency, packaging, substances, weight, recycling/disposal and lifetime product reliability.
+The aim is to create generic pill for diflucan products which reduce costs, energy consumption and greenhouse emissions, focusing on six key areas of energy efficiency, packaging, substances, weight, recycling/disposal and lifetime product reliability.
 Last year, sales of Philips’ green products passed 50% of its total sales for the first time – two years ahead of plan.

 Although Philips’ approach is not unique, it has a long history.
 The company first started to drive toxic chemicals out of its production process and look at minimising environmental impact as far back as the 1970s.
 It’s first ‘EcoVision’ goals were launched in 1998 and its first ‘producer collection’ programmes (to recover and recycle used products) started in the 1990s.